FrancisBanville/ms_interpreting_probabilities/README.md

 or environmental variables (@tbl:prob).

-Starting from a selected set of taxa, which are usually distributed within a broad region of interest, metawebs can be built using different data sources, including literature review, fieldwork, and predictive models (e.g., the metaweb of trophic interactions between Canadian mammals inferred by @Strydom2022Food).
+Starting from a selected set of taxa, which are usually distributed within a broad region of interest, probabilistic metawebs can be built using different data sources, including literature review, fieldwork, and predictive models (e.g., the metaweb of trophic interactions between Canadian mammals inferred by
-Every pair of taxa that have confidently been observed to interact at least once can be given a probability of $1$ (i.e., $P_{M}(i \rightarrow j) = 1$) since we know that they *can* interact.
-This is usually not the case in local probabilistic networks, in which probabilities usually remain stochastic (i.e.,
+@Strydom2022Food).
+Every pair of taxa that have confidently been observed to interact at least once can be given a probability of $1$ (i.e., $P_{M}(i
-$P_{N}(i \rightarrow j) < 1$) after empirically observing interactions because of their intrinsic spatiotemporal variability.
-Similarly, although rare interactions typically have low probabilities in local networks, they can have high probabilities in metawebs if the traits of both taxa match.
+\rightarrow j) = 1$) since we know that they *can* interact.
+This is not the case in local probabilistic networks, in which interaction events usually remain stochastic (i.e., $P_{N}(i \rightarrow j) < 1$) after empirically observing interactions because of their intrinsic spatiotemporal variability.
+Similarly, although rare interactions typically have low probabilities in local networks, they can have high probabilities in metawebs when the traits of both taxa are congruent.
 On the other hand, interactions that were never observed can have low probability values in both metawebs and local networks, going as low as $0$ for forbidden links.
-However, because of observation errors due to taxonomic misidentifications and ecological misinterpretations (e.g., due to cryptic species and interactions,
-@Pringle2020Resolving), many observations of interactions are only false positives.
-Similarly, forbidden interactions can be false negatives in metawebs, e.g. if they have been assessed for specific phenotypes, locations or time.
+However, because of observation errors due to taxonomic misidentifications and ecological misinterpretations (e.g., due to cryptic species and interactions, @Pringle2020Resolving), many observations of interactions are in reality false positives.
+Likewise, forbidden interactions can be false negatives in metawebs, e.g. if they have been assessed for specific phenotypes, locations or time.
+Employing Bayesian models, whether they are mechanistic or phenomenological, has the potential to enhance the accuracy of our estimation of interaction probabilities within both local and potential networks (e.g., @Bartomeus2016ComFra, @Cirtwill2019QuaFra).
+This improvement is achieved in potential networks by leveraging prior information regarding the feasibility of interactions along with the empirical data on observed interactions.
-Implementing a Bayesian framework, which updates prior probabilities with empirical data (e.g., @Bartomeus2016ComFra, @Cirtwill2019QuaFra), could improve our estimation of interaction probabilities in both systems.

-# Probabilistic networks in action
+# Trends and features of probabilistic networks

 The differences in the mathematical formulations of local and potential interactions can affect their statistical properties when applied to key